Spencer R. Higgins, Architect Incorporated

 Spencer Higgins

-Spencer Higgins obtained a Master of Architecture in Urban Design at Harvard University in 1976 and a Bachelor of Architecture degree from the University of Toronto in 1974.
+Spencer Higgins obtained a Master of Architecture in Urban Design at Harvard University in 1976 following a Bachelor of Architecture degree from the University of Toronto in 1974.

 Since 1981 he has practiced as Spencer R. Higgins, Architect Incorporated, a Toronto based firm providing consulting services in the conservation of historic buildings.
 Previously from 1977 to 1979 he was in general private architectural practice.